ca-carr/smart_contracts/2024/seminar_3.1.md

 ## Step 1, getting your NFT image out-there

 First you need to make an image you would like to upload.
-I suggest you simply get an image that you like
+I suggest you simply get an image that you like that **you own**.
+It can be anything.

+## Step 2, getting an image

+Next we are going to use the webite https://www.pinata.cloud/ to upload our image

 Following the steps from the previous seminar, we are now going to create our own NFT!